Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.lib.crash.service/-sentry-service/-init-.md

 `tags` - A list of additional tags that will be sent together with crash reports.

 `environment` - An optional, environment name string or null to set none

+`sentryProjectUrl` - Base URL of the Sentry web interface pointing to the app/project.